ishimwepati/Leaderboard/README.md

 ### Install

-Make sure you install this project with the latest version of Git and a code editor (VS is goog).
+Make sure you install this project with the latest version of Git and a code editor (VS is good).

+Now in your termonal do this :

+> - First : "npm install" : to install all npm dependencies
+> - Then type "npm run build"

 ### Usage

 To run the project, execute the following command:

-Browser up your project folder location, once there type the following command using your terminal ### code . all the project files will open and VS.
+Browser up your project folder location, once there type the command below using your terminal ### code . all the project files will open and VS.

+> -  "npm start"

 ### Deployment